abbbi/nullfsvfs/README.md

  - [Mount options](#supported)

 # nullfs
-a virtual file system that behaves like /dev/null
+A virtual file system that behaves like /dev/null

 It can handle regular file operations like mkdir/rmdir/ln but writing to files does not store any data.
-The file size is however saved, so reading from the files behaves like reading from /dev/zero with a fixed size.
+The file size is however saved, reading from the files behaves like reading from /dev/zero.

 Writing and reading is basically an NOOP, so it can be used for performance testing with applications that require directory structures.
 Implemented as